mu-semtech/ember-data-table/README.md

   - `wrappedItems` :: Rows of the data table in a way through which they can be selected.
   - `enableLineNumbers` :: Whether line numbers are enabled or not.
-  - `hasClickRowAction` :: Wheter something needs to happen when the row is clicked.
+  - `hasClickRowAction` :: Whether something needs to happen when the row is clicked.
 Either because there is an `@onClickRow` or because there is a `@rowLink`.
   - `onClickRow` :: Action to be called when user clicked on a row, if